MrEddX/docs.chatrix.one/docs/faq.en.md

 ## How to restore a deleted profile?

 No such option exists.
 Once deleted, the profile cannot be recovered.
-Read the [Terms](https://docs.chatrix.one/terms/) section and specifically the [Additional](https://docs.chatrix.one/en/terms/#additional).
+Read the [Terms](https://docs.chatrix.one/terms/) section and more specifically the [Additional](https://docs.chatrix.one/en/terms/#additional).

 * * *